 Equity

 Equity recognizes that different individuals have unique circumstances and needs and ensures everyone has the necessary support and resources to succeed and thrive.
-Action on this concept is one where companies actively address and and remove structural and systemic barriers that have historically prevented certain groups from achieving their full potential.
+Action on this concept is one where companies actively address and remove structural and systemic barriers that have historically prevented certain groups from achieving their full potential.

 Equity vs Equality: While these two terms are often used interchangeably, they project different meanings.
 Equality means individuals or groups have equal access to resources and opportunities.
 Equity recognizes that each person has different starting points and may require different levels of support to reach equal outcomes.
 Hence, we should strive for equity, not just equality.